SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_i2c_bio_sensor/README.md

 ## Summary ##

-This example implements the **Heart Rate** service and **Pulse Oximeter** service.
-It enables a peer device to connect and receive heart rate and oxygen saturation values via Bluetooth.
+This example implements the **Heart Rate** service and **Pulse Oximeter service** service.
+It enables a peer device to connect and receive heart rate and pulse Oximeter values via Bluetooth.
 The reported values are measured by a bio-sensor located on the Heart Rate 2 Click.

 ## Gecko SDK version ##